danryan/env/README.md

 ```

 This library uses runtime reflection just like `encoding/json`.
 Most programs won't have more than a handful of config objects, so the slowness typically associated with reflection is negligible here.

 ### Supported types

 Four types are currently supported:

 * `string` - defaults to `""`
 * `int` - defaults to `0`
 * `bool` - defaults to `false`
 * `float64` - defaults to `0.0`
+* `time.Duration` - defaults to `0`

 Support for custom types via interfaces will likely make an an appearance at a later date.